open-mmlab/mmpretrain/docs/en/install.md

 environment.
 In addition, MIM also has some other functions to help to do training, parameter searching and model filtering, etc.

-Or, you can use pip to install MMClassification with `pip install mmcls`.
+Or, you can use pip to install MMClassification with `python3 -m pip install mmcls`.
 In this situation, if you want to use mmcv-full, please install it manually in advance.